fizalihsan/fizalihsan.github.io/source/technology/rest-services.md

 How do I perform atomic operations using REST?
 If I would like to execute multiple operations, but have them all appear as an single, atomic transaction, REST seems inappropriate.

+__Low Granularity Services Approach__

 REST faces the exact same problem as SOAP-based web services with regards to atomic transactions.
 There is no stateful connection, and every operation is immediately committed; performing a series of operations means other clients can see interim states.

 Unless, of course, you take care of this by design.
 First, ask yourself: do I have a standard set of atomic operations?
 This is commonly the case.
 For example, for a banking operation, removing a sum from one account and adding the same sum to a different account is often a required atomic operation.
 But rather than exporting just the primitive building blocks, the REST API should provide a single "transfer" operation, which encapsulates the entire process.
 This provides the desired atomicity, while also making client code much simpler.
-This appracoh is known as *low granularity services*, or *high-level batch operations*.
+This approach is known as *low granularity services*, or *high-level batch operations*.

+__Batch Command Pattern__

 If there is no simple, pre-defined set of desired atomic operation sequences, the problem is more severe.
 A common solution is the **batch command pattern**.
 Define one REST method to demarcate the beginning of a transaction, and another to demarcate its end (a 'commit' request).
 Anything sent between these sets of operations is queued by the server but not committed, until the commit request is sent.